tumaer/SciML/_sources/lecture/cc-2-optimization.md

 #### Newton's method (aka Newton-Raphson method)

-A first example of the step toward second order methods is the Newton method.
+A first example of the step toward second-order methods is the Newton method.
 It is an iterative method to find a zero of a differentiable function defined as $f: \mathbb{R} \rightarrow \mathbb{R}$.
 The Newton-method begins with an initial guess $x_{0}$ to then iteratively update with

 $$x_{t+1} = x_{t} - \frac{f(x_{t})}{f'(x_{t})}$$